DigitalWallonia/spreadsheet-to-rdf/README.md

 - cleaning_label(label, uri, rules): Cleans a label by replacing special characters with spaces and capitalizing the first letter.
 - check_mispell(definition): Find typos in the definitions.
 This function relies on [phunspell](https://github.com/dvwright/phunspell) library, in turn based on [spylls](https://github.com/zverok/spylls), searching on the [French](https://github.com/dvwright/phunspell/tree/main/phunspell/data/dictionary/fr_FR) and [English](https://github.com/dvwright/phunspell/tree/main/phunspell/data/dictionary/en) vocabularies.
 As there are many nouns, not really typos, the potential mispells are inserted in the [log file](https://github.com/DigitalWallonia/spreadsheet-to-rdf/blob/main/changes.log).
 - get_uri(namespace, concept, level): Constructs a URI for a concept within a specified namespace and level.
+- find_duplicate_values(taxo_graph): Finds duplicate values in the taxonomy labels and logs them.
+- taxonomy_size_validation(taxo_graph, taxo_size): Validates the size of the taxonomy graph against an expected number of concepts or schemes.
 - shacl_validation(turtle_data, validation_server, output_format, validation_version): Validates RDF data using the ITB Shacl Validator.

 ## Validation
+After generating the RDF file, the transformer.py perform 2 validation steps:

+1. comparing the number of concept extracted from the spreadsheet vs the number of concepts (including concept scheme) in the RDF generated thanks to the taxonomy_size_validation() function.
-After generating the RDF file, the application validates it against a SHACL API endpoint at http://localhost:8080/shacl/d4wta-ap/api/validate, specified in the configuration file.
+2. it validates the RDF against a SHACL API endpoint at http://localhost:8080/shacl/d4wta-ap/api/validate, specified in the configuration file.
 Ensure this endpoint is accessible and configured to process validation requests.

 ### Error Handling
-If the validation fails or the API returns an error, the application will log the status code and error message.
-Ensure the API service is running and accessible.
+If the application fails or the API returns an error, the application will log the error message.